Facts on U.S. Immigrants, 2016

 Statistical portrait of the foreign-born population in the United States

-Due to differences in the way in which the IPUMS and Census Bureau adjust income data and assign poverty status, data provided on these topics might differ from data on these variables that are provided by the Census Bureau.
+Due to differences in the way in which the IPUMS and Census Bureau adjust income data and assign poverty status, data provided on these topics, which come from the IPUMS, might differ from data on these variables that are provided by the Census Bureau.

 For the purposes of this statistical portrait, the foreign born include those persons who identified as naturalized citizens or non-citizens and are living in the 50 states or the District of Columbia.
 Persons born in Puerto Rico and other outlying territories of the U.S. and who are now living in the 50 states or the District of Columbia are included in the U.S.-born population.

 Find Statistical Portraits for 2005 – 2015: